dmackenz/Forces/README.md

 https://dmackenz.github.io/Forces/

 This is a modular physics engine built in p5.js.
-Simply add this object to a preexisting class and forces can be applied to that object.
+Simply add this object to a preexisting class and forces can be applied to that object within an HTML5 canvas.

 ### Usage
 ```javascript